rustsbi/rustsbi/README.md

 stable Rust, CI tests the host-compatible libraries, checks every library on RV64IMAC with all features, and checks the RV32IMAC-compatible libraries on RV32IMAC.

-Repository-wide development, including RustSBI Prototyper and ArceBoot, uses the date-pinned nightly toolchain in [`rust-toolchain.toml`](rust-toolchain.toml). `rustup` selects it automatically for commands run in this repository.
+Repository-wide development, including RustSBI Prototyper, uses the date-pinned nightly toolchain in [`rust-toolchain.toml`](rust-toolchain.toml). `rustup` selects it automatically for commands run in this repository.

 ## Build this project